-Under Section 19572, a violation of an applicable provision of the Code of Judicial Ethics is grounds for disciplinary action by the employing agency against an administrative law judge.
-Appropriate discipline is the responsibility of the agency that employs the administrative law judge.
+Appropriate discipline under subdivision (b) is the responsibility of the agency that employs the administrative law judge.
 Thus if an administrative law judge employed by the Office of Administrative Hearings violates the code of ethics in a hearing conducted for another agency, the Office of Administrative Hearings is the disciplining entity, and not the other agency.
 An agency may apply appropriate disciplinary procedures.
 See, e.g., 8 Cal.
-Code Regs. §§ 9720.1-9723 (enforcement of ethical standards of workers' compensation referees).
+Code Regs. §§ 9720.1-9723 (1996) (enforcement of ethical standards of workers' compensation referees).
+It should be noted that a person may also institute disciplinary proceedings directly before the State Personnel Board with the consent of the board.
+Gov't Code § 19583.5; 2 Cal.
+Code Regs. § 51.9 (1996).